Categorifying Hecke algebras at prime roots of unity, part I: One color considerations

 If $f_1 \notin R^s$ then this equation can not possibly hold.
 If $f_1 \in R^s$ we could rewrite \eqref{eq:dsplitassump} such that $f_1 = 0$ by setting the new $f_3$ equal to the old $f_1 + f_3$.
 So we can assume that $f_1 = 0$.
-But the horizontal reflection of \eqref{eq:counitright} also holds, from which we deduce that (without loss of generality) $f_2 = 0$ as well.
+But the horizontal reflection (i.e. flip across a vertical axis) of \eqref{eq:counitright} also holds, from which we deduce that (without loss of generality) $f_2 = 0$ as well.
 Finally, we see that $f_3 = - g_s$.
 Thus

 An almost identical computation with the unit relation will give that

 We have now pinned down the differential on the trivalent vertices, given the choice of $g_s$ and $\barg_s$.
 Note that the differential of the cup and cap are not trivial.
 Using the fact that a cup or cap is the composition of a dot and a trivalent vertex, and forcing the polynomials outside of the cup or cap, we get that